 Marvin Hall, The Forum, and The Commons

 Marvin Hall The School has been headquartered in Marvin Hall since its founding.
-The main administrative offices are located there along with the departmental offices for Architecture, Design and Urban Planning.
+The main administrative offices are located there along with the departmental offices for Architecture and Design.
 The Hatch Digital and Print Resource Center (including the Hatch Reading Room) is found in Marvin Hall along with seventeen design studios, several classrooms, offices for architecture and planning faculty, woodworking and metal shops, three computer labs, and critique spaces on each floor.

 The Forum's Lecture Hall